chef/chef-web-docs/chef_master/source/cookbook_repo.rst

 A metadata.rb file is:

-* Located at the top level of a cookbook's directory structure
+* Located at the top level of a cookbook's directory structure.
-* Compiled whenever a cookbook is uploaded to the Chef server or when the ``knife cookbook metadata`` subcommand is run, and then stored as JSON data
+* Compiled whenever a cookbook is uploaded to the Chef server or when the ``knife cookbook metadata`` subcommand is run, and then stored as JSON data.
-* Created automatically by knife whenever the ``knife cookbook create`` subcommand is run
+* Created automatically by knife whenever the ``knife cookbook create`` subcommand is run.
-* Edited using a text editor, and then re-uploaded to the Chef server as part of a cookbook upload
+* Edited using a text editor, and then re-uploaded to the Chef server as part of a cookbook upload.

 .. end_tag